A reading from the gospel of Matthew 7:6, 12-14

 And those who find it are few.”

 There are three points to consider in the gospel reading today.
 First, the uselessness or futility of teaching those who refuses to be taught.
 During the time of Jesus, dogs were not yet considered as man’s friends and swine were considered unclean.
-To be compared to these animals is a great insult.
+To be compared to these animals was a great insult.
 Thus, Jesus is telling us never to waste our spiritual energy in trying to convert those who are hostile to us.
 We will only create more hostility.
 To expect all people to accept the good news will only bring us disappointment and frustration.
 God alone can change people’s consciousness to a level where they can understand and relate to the message.
 In short, you can’t force people to mature the way you want it.
+Still, we don’t stop to pray for them.

 The third is the narrow gate where only few people enter.
 The road to maturity is a long and difficult process.
 Only people with courage and perseverance can take it.
 Most people are contented with what they are now.
 They want the easy way.
 Unfortunately, they are unaware that difficult roads lead to beautiful destinations.